 After finishing up your contact list, you'll head to the message composer!
 It's formatted a little like an email composer, with a preview of what it'll look like on a mobile device.
 In the top section, you'll see:

 the number of contacts it'll be sent to (and any excluded contacts)

 any file attachments you'd like to add

 First, name your SMS message - this will help keep you organized later on!
-You can do this by clicking the pencil icon next to the title, which will be a Draft number by default.
+You can do this by clicking the pencil icon next to the title, which will be a draft number by default.
 (You can also do this after an SMS is sent.
 The name is not shown to contacts.)

 This is limited to 450 characters

-You can input customized contact variables (also known as dynamic variables) by clicking this icon:
+You can input merge tags (also known as dynamic variables) by clicking the merge tag icon.